 For more information about how you can help keep you child safe online please look at the following;

-Lewisham Safeguarding Board offers a E-Safety Online Training for Parents and Carers.
+Lewisham Safeguarding Board offers a Internet Safety Online Training for Parents and Carers.